 While our customers include both OEMs and EMS providers, we measure customers based on OEM companies, as they are the ultimate end customers.
-Sales to our ten largest customers collectively accounted for 45% and 43% of our net sales for the quarter and three quarters ended October 3, 2022, respectively.
-Sales to our ten largest customers collectively accounted for 41% of our net sales for both the quarter and three quarters ended September 27, 2021.
+Sales to our ten largest customers collectively accounted for 48% and 45% of our net sales for the quarters ended April 3, 2023 and April 4, 2022, respectively.
 We sell to OEMs both directly and indirectly through EMS providers.